Cisc0-gif/SysIntegrity/README.md

 UPDATE: **Now supporting auth.log IP whitelisting, ufw.log parsing for [UFW BLOCK] messages, ufw IP passthrough, and rkhunter.log.1 parsing for warning messages!**

+COMING SOON: **Just uploaded new group and user whitelist check for main.sh, will clean up and add to cronjob in a few days**

 ## Getting Started

 To setup, add files to the whitelist, and create a cronjob, run ``` ./main.sh ```